AliakbarSu/AliakbarSu/README.md

-# Ali Sultani Personal Portfolio
-Welcome to my personal portfolio!
-This repository showcases my skills, projects, and achievements as a software developer.

 ## About Me
 I'm Ali Sultani, a passionate and dedicated software developer with a strong background in web development.
 I have experience working with a variety of technologies, including HTML, CSS, JavaScript, and frameworks like React and Node.js.
 I am constantly learning and exploring new technologies to stay up-to-date with the latest trends in the industry.